adahooniłigii, 1956-11-01, pages 1-3

 ’Éí ’áadi Secretary of the Interior Kéyah Binant’a’í ha’nínígíí bił yah ’ajííyá jiní.

-He (=Mr. Jones) went there to the mentioned leader land (=Washington) (to meet) the Secretary of the Interior, it’s told.
+He (=Mr. Jones) went there to the mentioned leader of the land (=Washington) (to meet) the Secretary of the Interior, it’s told.

 Delhi-Taylor deiłníigo yee dah yikahii tókǫ’í yindaalnishígíí bił ’ahada’deet’ą́ągo naaltsoos nihá bee hadilyaa ńt’éé’ Kéyah Binant’a’í łahgo doo ’ákót’éé da jiníigo bich’ą́ą́h nizhníyáá lá.